Mathnerd314/stroscot/docs/Commentary/Modules.rst

 Stroscot's module system is based on F#, OCaml, Standard ML, Agda, 1ML, MixML, Backpack, and Newspeak's module systems.
 (TODO: reread the systems to see if I missed anything.
 But they're mostly type systems, rather than functionality)

 A module is a set of definitions - a set rather than a list because the order is not relevant.
 These definitions use various symbols.
 Some symbols are declared "visible" and are exposed/exported in the signature.
 We write: ``export a, b, c`` at the top of the module, with ``a, b, c`` a list of exported names.
+There should be a reasonable definition of the module in the absence of imports/exports, so no module syntax is needed to write simple programs.
+For example, the Prelude is implicitly imported, and all symbols are exported.

 Symbols not in the signature are considered "internal".
 Normally they should not be accessed, but since every rule has an exception Stroscot allows accessing these symbols through the ``_internal`` pseudo-module, like ``a._internal.b``.
 Thus definitions are always accessible somehow.
 This avoids Java's issue of reflection allowing access to "private" data.
 If you really want to lock an API down then you can clear out ``_internal`` by defining an immediately invoked function expression that first computes the module as a value and then returns a separate module that only re-exports the public definitions.
 But it is probably better to make the methods themselves use a secret password, token, crypto, etc. to prevent unauthorized access.